 Then you’ll add it all to a large bowl.
 Adding the other ingredients.
 When all mixed together you’ll assemble the stuffing balls with sausage and sage.
 Be sure to spray non stick spray to pre-coat your baking dish prior to adding your stuffing balls for baking.

-When they are fully assembled you’ll pour half of the chicken stock into each baking pan.
+When the stuffing balls are fully assembled you’ll pour half of the chicken stock into each baking pan.
 Bake in a pre heated oven 350* for approximately thirty minutes.

 - 2 loaves bread cut up into small pieces